MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldevice.md

 Only call <b>DiInstallDevice</b> if it is necessary to install a specific driver on a specific device.
 Otherwise, use <a href="https://msdn.microsoft.com/dd5022df-5b65-4ed4-ac54-68149df2c851">UpdateDriverForPlugAndPlayDevices</a> or <a href="https://msdn.microsoft.com/7015d05f-235e-42d1-b4e1-9919bbebf185">DiInstallDriver</a> to install a driver for a device.
-For more information about which of these functions to call to install a driver on a device, see <a href="https://msdn.microsoft.com/library/Ff550867(v=VS.85).aspx">SetupAPI Functions that Simplify Driver Installation</a>.
+For more information about which of these functions to call to install a driver on a device, see <a href="devinst.setupapi_functions_that_simplify_driver_installation">SetupAPI Functions that Simplify Driver Installation</a>.

 Before calling <b>DiInstallDevice</b>, the caller must obtain an <a href="https://msdn.microsoft.com/9ad0ef4f-4a67-4f16-8bb1-2242dad0d041">SP_DEVINFO_DATA</a> structure to specify the device and, optionally, an <a href="https://msdn.microsoft.com/13cdebad-6247-4651-a1d0-709e14af22f6">SP_DRVINFO_DATA</a> structure to specify a driver for the device.